joonsikyang/dev-dots/Algorithm/big_o_notation.md

 - It's a system of generalizing code and talking about it and comparing code and its performance to other pieces of code.

-- It is usseful for discussing trade-offs between different approaches considering the context of the code.
+- It is useful for discussing trade-offs between different approaches considering the context of the code.

 - When your code slows down or crashes, identifying parts of the code that are inefficient can help us find pain points in our applications.